Abaid77/tweeter/README.md

   - footer, which displays:
     - how long ago the tweet was created, on the left
     - "Flag", "Re-tweet" and "Like" action icons on the right
+- Responsive Design that:
+  - scales for mobile/tablet/desktop using CSS and media query

 I have also added the following behaviour:
 - Individual Tweets